Temporal Test-Time Adaptation with State-Space Models: Experiments

-We evaluate how well STAD's inferred cluster centers align with the ground truth cluster centers (computed using labels).
+\paragraph{Clusters are reliable.} We evaluate how well STAD's inferred cluster centers align with the ground truth cluster centers (computed using labels).
 We chose the progressively increasing distribution shift of CIFAR-10-C as this dataset represents a bigger challenge for STAD. \Cref{fig:cifar} \textit{(left)} shows distance (in angular degrees) to the ground truth cluster centers for both the source model and STAD.
 STAD (blue line) adapts effectively, significantly reducing the angular distance to the ground truth cluster centers.
-For the source model, the progressive distribution shift causes the ground truth cluster centers to drift increasingly further from the source prototypes (grey line).
+For the source model, the progressive distribution shift causes the ground truth cluster centers to drift increasingly further from the source prototypes (red line).
 Additionally, by computing dispersion \citep{ming2022exploit} (\Cref{fig:cifar}, \textit{middle}), which measures the spread of the prototypes (in angular degrees), we find that STAD mirrors the ground truth trend (yellow line) of clusters becoming closer together.
 This is a promising insight, as it suggests that STAD's cluster dispersion could potentially serve as an unsupervised metric to proactively flag when clusters start overlapping and estimate adaptation accuracy.
-In \Cref{fig:cifar} \textit{(right)}, we plot accuracy vs dispersion of STAD's prototypes for different corruptions and severity levels, confirming that they positively correlate.
+In \Cref{fig:cifar} \textit{(right)}, we plot accuracy vs dispersion of STAD's prototypes for different corruptions and severity levels, confirming that they positively correlate. \paragraph{Dynamics are crucial.} STAD is proposed with the assumption that adapting the class prototypes based on those of the previous time step facilitates rapid and reliable adaptation.
+However, one could also consider a static version of STAD that does not have a transition model (\Cref{eq:transition_model}).
+Rather, the class prototypes are computed as a standard mixture model (\Cref{eq:emission_model}) without considering previously inferred prototypes. \Cref{tab:ablation} presents the accuracy differences between the static and dynamic versions of STAD.
+Removing STAD's transition model results in a \emph{substantial performance drop} of up to 28 percentage points.
+This supports our assumption that SSMs are well-suited for TempTTA.